mohammad-linux-eng/devops_project/devops/README.md

 ## how to run Web App
 $ sudo apt install docker.io
 $ sudo apt install docker-compose
+$ chmod +x run.sh
 $ sudo ./run.sh

-warning: Web App use port 5000 to serving Web
+warning: this app use port 5000 to serving Web so port 5000 must be free or change the app port

 ## auther
 Mohammad Mahdi Kharaghani